prajitdas/EBXPrivacy/README.md

 For devices with a custom recovery (TWRP/CWM) you can flash the [Xposed-Disabler-Recovery.zip](http://forum.xda-developers.com/attachment.php?attachmentid=2568891&d=1391958634).
 Alternatively, (on most devices) press the volume down button 5 times during boot (there will be a vibration with each press when done correctly).

-See [here](https://github.com/M66B/XPrivacy/blob/master/DATABASE.md#xprivacydb) on how to enable debug logging without XPrivacy activated in Xposed.
+See [here](https://github.com/M66B/EBXPrivacy/blob/master/DATABASE.md#xprivacydb) on how to enable debug logging without EBXPrivacy activated in Xposed.

 <a name="FAQ57"></a>
 **(57) How does *Expert mode* work?**